krishanu8219/AgroLabs/TYPEWRITER_EFFECT.md

 # Typewriter Effect & AI Thinking Display

-Your AgriAI chat now features:
+Your AgroLabs chat now features:
 1. **Typewriter Effect**: Responses appear word-by-word for a natural chat experience
 2. **AI Thinking Display**: See the reasoning process behind each response